drodsou/comp/qomp/README.md

 Main features

 - Webcomponentes without shadow root, SSR+hydration capable
-- Minimal, explicit, no hidden magic, simple enough to be understandable and owned by the user, future proof, no dependencies on library changes in the future
+- Minimal, explicit, no hidden magic, library simple enough to be understandable and owned by the user, future proof, no dependencies on library changes in the future
-- No classes and no bizarre hooks
+- Create web components with no classes AND no (bizarre) hooks
-- < 1kb gziped, really, as is, no build needed to strip it out.
+- < 2kb gziped, <3kb min, <8k dev.
+Really, as is, no build needed to strip it out.
 - Cross framework: use it alone, with Svelte, React, Vue, in the server...
 - Not intended for maximun, speed, eficiency, state-of-the-art engineering... but for long lasting developer experience and stability, control and future proof.
 Just cross-framework, debugable, tinkerable base for making components you could still use in 10 or 20 years.